What is Capital?

 The cost of debt is based on the coupon, interest rate, and yield to maturity of the debt.
 For example, if a company borrows $5 million and must pay $0.5 million in annual interest, it’s cost of debt would be 10%.

-Since the interest expense is tax-deductible, the after-tax cost of debt is equal to the interest rate tmultiplied by one minus the tax rate.
+Since the interest expense is tax-deductible, the after-tax cost of debt is equal to the interest rate multiplied by one minus the tax rate.
 Continuing with the example above, if the company’s tax rate is 25%, the after-tax cost of debt would be 10% x (1 – 25%) = 7.5%.

 The cost of equity is an implied cost that is calculated using the Capital Asset Pricing Model (CAPM), which uses the riskiness of an investment (the volatility of its returns) as a means of determining how much it should cost per year.
 The cost of equity is always higher than the cost of debt because it carries more risk (in the event of insolvency, debt is repaid before equity).
 To learn more, read CFI’s guide to the weighted average cost of capital (WACC).

 Importance in Business

 In business, a company’s capital base is absolutely essential to its operation.
 Without adequate funding, a company may not be able to afford the assets it needs to operate and survive, nor be able to outperform its competitors.
-Financial analysts perform extensive analysis to assess how well funded a business is, how efficient its operation is, and how good a job it does of generating a return for the investors who funded the business.
+Financial analysts perform extensive analysis to assess how well funded a business is, how efficient its operation is, and how good a job it does of generating a return for the investors who fund the business.

 Managers and operators of a business are typically very focused on being efficient in operations and generating the highest possible returns for their investors.
 Common examples of metrics and financial ratios managers and analysts look at to measure the performance of a company include: